miras-tech/jspeech/README.md

 kinds of background noise.

-JSpeech is a multilingual speech corpus consisting of roughly 900 gigabytes of WAV files.
+The audio data has been downloaded directly from Telegram using the Telethon API in OGG format.
 Metadata of each file is stored in an SQLite database.

-If you want to convert the WAV files, you can use ffmpeg:
+To convert the audio to the WAV format, use the following commands in whilest in the directory containing the OGG files:
 ```
-sudo apt-get install ffmpeg
+apt-get install ffmpeg
 ffmpeg -i audio.ogg audio.wav
 ```